mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your legs are perpetually coiled springs, and they don’t like being still.
-When you aren’t leaping through the air, you are [Restless].
+- Your legs are perpetually coiled springs, and they don't like being still.
+When you aren't leaping through the air, you are [Restless].
 - While your leaps are decent enough, what actually moves you are lines of sticky webbing that work like grappling hooks.
 You [Need Solid Anchor Points] in order to move.
 - Your leaps are amazing, but not incredibly accurate.
-Outside that’s not a problem, but you are [Accident-Prone While Indoors].
+Outside that's not a problem, but you are [Accident-Prone While Indoors].

 ### Collateral Damage Effects